raceychan/ididi/README.md

 ### Using Scope to manage resources

-you might use combination of `with` or `async with` statement and `dg.scope()` to manage resources. resources will be automatically closed when the scope is exited.
+you might use combination of `with` or `async with` statement and `dg.scope()` to manage resources.

+resources will only be shared across dependents only withint the same scope, and will be automatically destryoed and closed when the scope is exited.

 ```python
 @dg.node